 Educational Internship Opportunities

 The Education department is pleased to offer several internship opportunities.
 We are seeking highly motivated individuals that are looking for experience in the zoo field.
 Good public speaking skills and a sense of humor are a must for all internships.
 Applicants must be actively enrolled in college, or a recent (within one year) college graduate.
 Preference is given to those studying a major relating to the internship.
-Internships are unpaid and housing, transportation and background check fees are the responsibility of the intern.
+Internships are unpaid and housing, vaccinations, transportation and background check fees are the responsibility of the intern.

 Graphic Design Internship